top of page

 As an insurance agent, you correspond with a lot of people.

-Your agency probably makes hundreds of phone calls each month and the amount of information you handle is incredible.
+Your agency probably makes hundreds of phone calls each month and the amount of information you handle is substantial.

-When scheduling appointments, make sure you keep diligent records.
+When scheduling appointments or implementing any customer outreach calls, make sure you keep diligent records.

 Information to Track